These crave-worthy vegan pecan shortbread cookies are rich, buttery, and loaded with crunchy pecans. You'd never guess they were dairy-free!

 - 1 cup chopped pecans

-- Add vanilla and salt, then flour and cinnamon.
+Blend in vanilla and salt, then flour and cinnamon.
 Mix until completely blended.
 The mixture may be crumbly, but should hold when pressed together with your hands.

-- Roll your dough into one or two logs.
-I ended up with two 9 inch long logs.
+Roll your dough into two 9-inch logs.
 Wrap in plastic and refrigerate for thirty minutes.